If you have your votes counted by magic, they'll be stolen by magic:

 Giantslayer (February 2015 - July 2015): TBA.
 Mechanically, the title suggests a character geared towards fighting small numbers of very powerful enemies; but to play against the theme, a redeemer would be fitting.
 Alternatively, perhaps this Adventure Path is the place to put a full-fledged debuffing Halfling Witch (likely in need of redemption), which would fit both mechanically and thematically.
 (Note: Plays TO the theme of the AP, although in an odd way.)
 If somebody else already has this covered, this is a good Adventure Path for a Halfling Mouser Tower Shieldadin (blend in Battle Herald if the party lacks a Bard).
 If somebody else already has this covered too, this is a good Adventure Path for a Halfling Mouser Underfoot Adept Monk Monkey Shiner (no link yet available to this build concept -- will update if/when one becomes available).

 Hell's Rebels (August 2015 - January 2016): TBA.
 Would like to get -- not just a Tiefling, but somehow a full-blooded (although initially lowly) Devil in here.
 This Devil would of course have to be heretical (from Hell's point of view).
 Might be able to do this using the Summoner switch trick proposed for Curse of the Crimson Throne or Council of Thieves (both above).
+A potential problem is (minor spoiler follows) that this may get in the way of development of an interesting existing NPC.
 (Note: Plays TO the theme of the AP, although in an odd way.)
 Failing that, pending more information about this Adventure Path, I might also consider this a suitable Adventure Path for an Arcane Trickster (for the revolutionary theme; again see Council of Thieves, above, except that Arcane Trickster fits better thematically here than there -- even so, if somebody wants an all-Bard

 Hell's Vengeance (February 2016 - July 2016): TBA.
 Thinking of a REALLY DUMB character, but he's not your stereotypical Big Stupid Fighter/Barbarian, but a political type, for playing to the mobs, especially to the poorly educated -- now that's REALLY SCARY . . . and like Barzillai Thrune of Hell's Rebels, he is of House Thrune (Human), and plotting to become a Genius Loci, although in his case that would be more of a Sub-Genius Loci.
 The character build would be Celebrity Bard possibly transitioning into Noble Scion, or maybe to get even more frightening (in the form of Mad Cowboy Disease), some type of Gunslinger (maybe Mysterious Stranger reskinned as a Mad Cowboy) possibly transitioning into Noble Scion.
 (Note: Plays TO the theme of the AP.)
 Either way, for inspiration I need only look to some of the recent holders of the higher offices in our land, and some of the aspirants to said offices . . . .